-- they are not habitually resident in the United Kingdom, the Channel Isles, the Isle of Man or the Republic of Ireland, or - their only right of residence in the United Kingdom derives from their status as... - (1) a jobseeker (as defined by Regulation 6(1) of the EEA Regulations) - (2) a family member of a person described at (1) above - (3) a European Union national who has a right to reside in the United Kingdom for the first three months - (4) a primary carer of a British citizen who is residing in the UK and would be unable to reside in the UK or in another EEA State if their primary carer were required to leave
+- they are not habitually resident in the Common Travel Area (being United Kingdom, the Channel Isles, the Isle of Man or the Republic of Ireland), or - their only right of residence in the Common Travel Area derives from their status as: - (1) a jobseeker (that is an EEA national who has entered the United Kingdom to seek work) - (2) a family member of a person described at (1) above - (3) a European Union national who has a right to reside in the United Kingdom for the first three months. - (4) a primary carer of a British citizen who is residing in the UK and would be unable to reside in the UK or in another EEA State if their primary carer were required to leave;

-(5) a person whose right to reside arises because a British citizen (or in the Republic of Ireland, an Irish citizen) would otherwise be deprived of the genuine enjoyment of the substance of their rights as a European Union citizen.
+(5) a person whose right to reside arises because a British citizen (or in the Republic of Ireland, an Irish citizen) would otherwise be deprived of the genuine enjoyment of the substance of their rights as a European Union citizen

-However, the following categories of people are eligible...
+However, the following categories of people are eligible, whether or not they are habitually resident in the Common Travel Area:

-- a worker - a self-employed person - a person who is treated as a worker for the purpose of the definition of 'qualified person' in regulation 6(1) of the EEA Regulations pursuant to regulation 6 of the Accession Regulations 2006 (right of residence of an accession State national subject to worker authorisation) - a person who is the family member of a person specified in one of the three paragraphs above - a person with a right to reside permanently in the United Kingdom by virtue of regulation 15(c), (d) or (e) of the EEA Regulations - a person who is in the United Kingdom as a result of his deportation, expulsion or other removal by compulsion of law from another country to the United Kingdom
+- a worker - a self-employed person - a person who is treated as a worker for the purpose of the definition of 'qualified person' in regulation 6(1) of the EEA Regulations pursuant to either - - regulation 5 of the Accession Regulations 2004 (application of the 2006 Regulations in relation to accession State worker requiring registration), or - (ii) regulation 6 of the Accession Regulations 2006 (right of residence of an accession State national subject to worker authorisation);] - a person who is the family member of a person specified in one of the three paragraphs above - a person with a right to reside permanently in the United Kingdom by virtue of regulation 15(c), (d) or (e) of the EEA Regulations - a person who left the territory of Montserrat after 1 November 1995 because of the effect on that territory of a volcanic eruption; - a person who is in the United Kingdom as a result of his deportation, expulsion or other removal by compulsion of law from another country to the United Kingdom; - during the relevant period, a person who left Lebanon on or after 12 July 2006 because of the armed conflict there; and - a person who - (i) arrived in Great Britain on or after 28 February 2009 but before 18 March 2011 - (ii) immediately before arriving in Great Britain had been resident in Zimbabwe, and - (iii) before leaving Zimbabwe, had accepted an offer, made by Her Majesty's Government, to assist that person to settle in the United Kingdom a.
+People under the age of eighteen